 Biography

-Eoin completed the certificate in teaching and learning with University College Cork in 2017.
-He completed training with the Centre for Occupational Therapy Education (COTE) in Colorado State University, USA on the Subject-Centred, Integrative Learning Model for Occupational Therapy (SCIL-OT).
-A model designed to foster students’ understanding of occupational therapy’s distinct value.
+As an educator, Dr. Gorman is recognised for his innovative and student-centered teaching philosophy.
+He completed a Certificate in Teaching and Learning at University College Cork in 2017 and received advanced pedagogical training from the Centre for Occupational Therapy Education (COTE) at Colorado State University, specialising in the Subject-Centred, Integrative Learning Model for Occupational Therapy (SCIL-OT).

 Research Interests